D.I.Y. house repairs

 Timber houses repairs or renovations

-But if the work you are going to do is for your house, you don’t need to be a tradesman, except for those trades that are forbidden from bylaws, since it would be dangerous if you make mistakes; like electrical work or plumbing work.
-So, never do any electrical work if you are not an electrician, except changing a light bulb, and plugging in any electrical devices that we are all allowed to do; plumbing work you may be able to change a tap washer valve, or unblock the kitchen sink drain, if you have the right tools, and that’s all.
+Because, if the work is for your house, you do not need to be a tradesman, except for those trades that are forbidden from bylaws, since it is dangerous if you make mistakes; like electrical work or plumbing work.
+So, don’t do electrical work, except changing a light bulb, and plugging in any electrical devices; plumbing work you can change a tap washer valve, or unblock the kitchen sink drain, if you have the right tools, and that’s all.
 Other trades you can do it ourselves.
-So, if you feel confident that you can do it, just go ahead and do it.

-Now let us talk about the timber houses, the timber houses in general need a lot more maintenance than the brick and masonry buildings, because they need to be painted regularly, otherwise the exposed timber outside could easily rot and then you need major repairs, but not everything affects these timber houses in a negative way, because they are easier to fix and to do alterations, compared to bricks and mortar buildings, so, let us see what most people could and would do, if they own a timber house and want to repair or do some renovation or alterations.
+Now let us talk about the timber houses, the timber houses need a lot more maintenance than the brick and masonry buildings, because they need to be painted regularly, otherwise the exposed timber outside can rot, and then you need major repairs, but not everything affects these timber houses in a negative way, because they are easier to fix and to do alterations, compared to bricks and mortar buildings, so, let us see what most people can do, if they own a timber house and they want to repair it, or do renovation and alterations.
 Now, let us talk about the latest work I have done, which was replacing some flooring on the veranda and then replace a set of old timber stairs with concrete treads.
-To replace the timber flooring was very easy, because you just need to pull the old rotten board out and replace them with new ones, to replace the stairs was a lot harder, because first of all I had to decide what I wanted to use, as the existing stairs were rotten beyond repair, but let us see what I did.
+To replace the timber flooring was easy, because you need to pull the old rotten board out and replace them with new ones, to replace the stairs was a lot harder, because first I had to decide what I wanted to use, as the existing stairs were rotten beyond repair, but let us see what I did.

 New concrete treads and stringer have replaced the old timber one